Planning & Planting A Butterfly Garden With Butterfly Garden Plants

 Select A Place For Your Butterfly Garden

-When deciding how to make a butterfly garden, it all begins with selecting a site for it.
+When deciding how to make a butterfly garden, it all begins with selecting a site.

-When you design a butterfly garden, select a spot that has some sun yet is sheltered from the wind.
+When you design a butterfly garden and friendly habitat, select a spot with some full sun yet sheltered from the wind.
 This spot should include a few trees and shrubs that can help them cool off during the hottest part of the day and make a nice place for roosting at night.

 Choose Nectar Plants For A Butterfly Garden

-When shopping for flowers for a butterfly garden, you’ll likely see a lot of plants and seeds with “butterfly friendly” labels.
+When shopping for butterfly flowers for a butterfly garden, you’ll likely see a lot of select plants and seeds with “butterfly friendly” labels.

 These labels are most likely true.
-They’re plants that produce nectar that can help attract butterflies.
+They’re butterfly garden plants that produce sweet nectar that can help attract butterflies.

 A good resource for learning to identify and lure butterflies to your garden is the “Butterflies In The Garden Book” by Carol Lerner.

-Once you identified that butterflies that will visit your garden, select the preferred caterpillar food plants and nectar plants that are recommended for your area, like these:
+Once you identified the butterflies that will visit your garden, select the preferred caterpillar food types of plants and flower nectar plants that are recommended for your area, like these: